alecazam/kram/hlslparser/README.md

 * StoragePushConstant16
 * StorageInputOutput16

-There is also the limitation of half interpolation creating banding, and likely why Adreno/Nvidia do not support StorageInputOutput16.
+* There is also the limitation of half interpolation creating banding, and likely why Adreno/Nvidia do not support StorageInputOutput16.
 Mali recommends using half to minimize parameter buffer storage out of the vertex shader, but then declaring float for the same variables in the fragment shader.
 This limits sharing input/output structs.

-macOS on M1 - Rosetta2 lacks f16c cpu support, so translated x64 apps crash.
+* Adreno also doesn't support half storage, so this limits SSBO and UBO usage.

-  build Apple Silicon
+* macOS on M1 - Rosetta2 lacks AVX and f16c cpu support, so translated x64 apps crash.
+Build Apple Silicon to fix this.

-Android missing cpu arm64+f16 support from Redmi Note 8 and other chips. vcvt_f32_f16 is still present without this.
+* Android missing cpu arm64+f16 support from Redmi Note 8 and other chips. vcvt_f32_f16 is still present without this.